ZobairAlijan/COS-Site/README.md

 $ brew install memcached

 For windows go to Software folder and unzip memcached.

-On your terminal, type: memcached.exe -m 512 -vvv
+On your terminal, type:

+c:\ memcached.exe -m 512 -vvv

 $ python manage.py migrate